Dick Russell (author): Career

 Russell’s early career included reporting on covert operations and intelligence agencies.
 He gained recognition for his extensive research into the assassination of President John F. Kennedy, culminating in his book The Man Who Knew Too Much (1992).
 The book profiles Richard Case Nagell and presents an alternative theory to the official narrative of the JFK assassination.
 Publishers Weekly praised it as a "model work of historical reconstruction," and Kirkus Reviews called it "gripping," citing Russell's "dogged original research and superb narrative skills."

 In 1977, Russell was hired by TV Guide as a staff writer in its Hollywood bureau, where his cover stories included profiles of Bob Hope, James Arness, and behind-the-scenes reporting on The Tonight Show Starring Johnny Carson.
 After two and a half years he left the magazine to resume freelancing, contributing to Boston Magazine and the NRDC’s Amicus Journal.

 In environmental activism, Russell became a leader in a coast-wide campaign to protect the endangered Atlantic striped bass, for which he received the Chevron Conservation Award in 1988.
 He took part in campaigns to stop ocean dumping, block a radioactive waste site, and preserve coral reefs.
 He also wrote numerous environmental articles and authored Eye of the Whale (2001), a study of gray whale migration and conservation.
 The book was a finalist for the 2001 Los Angeles Times Book Prize and was named one of the best books of the year by the Los Angeles Times and The Washington Post.
 The New York Times Book Review praised his documentation of the whale’s life cycle, while The New Yorker described it as a "superb natural-history book."
+Russell testified at a public hearing conducted by the Assassination Records Review Board held in Boston on 24 March 1995.

 Among his sixteen published books by 2025, Russell authored a three-volume biography of psychologist James Hillman, exploring Hillman’s influence on depth psychology, as well as the memoir My Mysterious Son: A Life-Changing Passage Between Schizophrenia and Shamanism.

 Russell co-authored several New York Times bestsellers with Jesse Ventura, the former governor of Minnesota.
 These include Don't Start the Revolution Without Me!
 (2008), co-written by Ventura and Russell.
 He also co-authored American Conspiracies (2010), as listed on the book's Wikipedia page.
 In 2011, they published 63 Documents the Government Doesn't Want You to Read.
 Another collaborative title is DemoCRIPS and ReBLOODlicans: No More Gangs in Government (2012).

 Russell is the author of Horsemen of the Apocalypse (2017), a book about climate change and the fossil fuel industry which was edited and introduced by Robert F. Kennedy Jr..
+He penned the afterword to a 2018 edition of Gaeton Fonzi's The Last Investigation.
 He is also the author of The Real RFK Jr. (2023), an authorized biography and portrait of Kennedy’s life and political philosophy.